Gahar Zagros F.C.

 Gahar Zagros Football Club (former named by Damash Lorestan) is an Iranian professional football club based in Dorood, Lorestan.
 Founded in 2006, the club competes in the 2nd Division.

 History

 Establishment in Tehran

 Damash Iranian were set up in July 2006 in Tehran by a private investor and played in Iran Football's 2nd Division for one season before being promoted to Azadegan League.

 Azadegan League

-Competing in Group A of Azadegan League season 2007/08, Damash managed to start well in the tournament, sharing the top of the league with Shahrdari Bandar Abbas.
+Competing in Group A of Azadegan League season 2007/08, Damash managed to share the top of the league with Shahrdari Bandar Abbas.

 Hazfi Cup

 In the 2006/07 Hazfi Cup Damash managed to knock out IPL side F.C.
 Zob Ahan 5–4 on penalty kicks in the round of 32, progressing to the round of 16 where they met Bargh Shiraz F.C. and lost 5–4 on penalties.
-This was a major achievement for the club in its first season in the Iranian football league system.

 Damash entered the next season of Hazfi Cup in the Third Round Proper and were eliminated by Steel Azin on penalties.